Skip to Content

 How long does rosemary oil take to grow hair?

-That depends.
-In the study comparing rosemary oil and minoxidil, it took 6 months to see a significant increase in hair growth and thickness with daily use.
+In a study comparing rosemary and minoxidil, it took 6 months for those using rosemary oil to notice a significant increase in hair growth and thickness with daily use.
 However, it only took 3 months for rosemary oil to decrease hair fall.
-It depends on your unique hair growth cycle and how often you use it.
+That said, it depends on your unique hair growth cycle and how often you use it.

-You’ll notice the rosemary oil is cloudy, but that’s not because it’s spoiled.
-The double heat infusion method liberates fatty acids, terpenes, and other beneficial compounds from the dry rosemary leaves, creating a cloudy oil that you won’t get from cold infusion.
+You may notice the homemade oil is cloudy, but that’s not because it’s spoiled.
+The double heat infusion method liberates fatty acids, terpenes, and other beneficial compounds from the dry rosemary leaves, creating an opaque color that you won’t get from infusing at room temperature.

 Over time, the oil will separate into 2 layers, as the heavier fatty acids will create a sediment at the bottom.
 Simply shake it up before using it on your hair and scalp.

 Often, culinary rosemary oil is infused with fresh rosemary, which creates a vibrant green oil.
-But there’s a very good reason you don’t want to use fresh rosemary to make hair oil, explained above.
+But there are very good reasons you don’t want to use fresh rosemary to make hair oil, as explained above.

 Rosemary oil for hair growth – finished DIY.